-A question that often came up in the early lectures of my Applied Linguistics course was “What is applied linguistics?”, often followed by “Why should we study it?”.
-Well, in fact, it was usually me who posed both questions, but that doesn’t make them any less important.
-I trust that course participants developed their own answers (1) during the course, or maybe later in their careers, but this post is just my take on two possible answers.
+One question that often came up in the early lectures of my Applied Linguistics course was “What is applied linguistics?”, often followed by “Why should we study it?”.
+Full disclaimer: it was usually me who asked both questions, but that doesn’t make them any less important.
+There are a few good answers in the literature, and I also trust that the course participants also developed answers of their own during the course, or maybe later in their careers .
+For all it’s worth, this post is my attempt to answer both questions.

 What is applied linguistics?

 In a book written quite some time ago, Chris Brumfit provides a good starting point for defining the field.
 He defines applied linguistics as “the theoretical and empirical investigation of real-world problems in which language is a central issue” (Brumfit, 1995, p.
 27 ).

 With all due respect to Brumfit, I am not so keen on the use of the word ‘problem’ in his definition.
 In my view, linguistics can be applied to a lot of situations in the real world, not all of which are really problematic.
 On the other hand, this definition does give us four very useful elements that are core to understanding what applied linguistics is.